TheGag96/3ds-hello-jai/README.md

 * Ability to specify equivalents of `-mfloat-abi` and `-mtp` (coming in next beta)
 * Genreal support for compiling on 32-bit architectures (pointer sizes are wrong)

 But otherwise, this does contain what would be a minimal homebrew app for the 3DS, written in Jai, plus bindings for libctru, citro3d, and citro2d!
-To build:
+To build, ensure you have [devkitPro installed](https://devkitpro.org/wiki/Getting_Started) and in your `PATH`.
+Then, it should be as simple as:

 ```sh
 jai first.jai